sajjadforoughi/sajjadforoughi.github.io/_pages/about.md

 I am currently a Senior Postdoctoral Researcher working with Professor **[Martin J. Blunt](https://www.imperial.ac.uk/people/m.blunt)** and Dr. **[Branko Bijeljic](https://www.imperial.ac.uk/people/b.bijeljic)**  in the Earth Science and Engineering Department at Imperial College London.
 My research interest lies in **computational methods for earth sciences**.

-With over seven years of experience in modeling and simulating **multiphase flow in porous media** at both **pore and continuum scales**.
+With over ten years of experience in modeling and simulating **multiphase flow in porous media** at both **pore and continuum scales**.
 My research addresses the challenges of multiphase flow in porous materials, which are critical for applications such as **electrochemical devices**, **hydrogen storage**, geothermal energy, CCS, groundwater management, preserving natural construction materials, and advancing process design.

 As the energy landscape transitions from fossil fuels to renewables, my expertise in **pore-scale phenomena** is critical in supporting this shift.
 The **intermittent nature of renewable energy sources** and fluctuations in energy demand necessitate efficient integration to maintain grid stability.
 This requires advanced systems for **energy storage and conversion**.
 These processes rely heavily on **electrochemical devices** such as **batteries, fuel cells, and electrolyzers**.